scrapy-plugins/scrapy-zyte-api/docs/usage/session.rst

 :meth:`~scrapy_zyte_api.SessionConfig.enabled` method of a :ref:`session config
 override <session-configs>`.

+.. _session-init-default:

 By default, scrapy-zyte-api will maintain up to 8 sessions per domain, each initialized with a :ref:`browser request <zyte-api-browser>` targeting the URL of the first request that will use the session.
-Sessions will be automatically rotated among requests, and refreshed as they expire or get banned.
+Sessions are automatically rotated among requests, and refreshed as they expire or get banned.
+You can customize most of this logic though request metadata, settings and :ref:`session config overrides <session-configs>`.

 For session management to work as expected, your :setting:`ZYTE_API_RETRY_POLICY` should not retry 520 and 521 responses: